webpapaya/fhs-slides/master_5_testing.md

 - Driving the design of our application
 - Testing is a side-effect
 - Possibility to refactor
+  - Confidence that app is still working
+- Break down large problems into small problems
+  - Think about edge cases
 - Documentation
   - Can't get out of sync
   - [Docs for pomeranian-durations](https://github.com/webpapaya/pomeranian-durations)

+---
+# What is TDD not
+- Silver bullet for clean code
+  - it eventually leads to better code
+- Replacement for other testing strategies
+  - TDD doesn't catch bugs
+  - Helps adding regression tests

+---

+> The best TDD can do, is assure that the code does what the developer thinks it should do.
+(James Grenning)

 ---
 # Shortest intro to TDD

 https://www.youtube.com/watch?v=WSes_PexXcA

 ----
 # Essential vs. accidental complication